beetle-cat-100-logo

 The boat is a big part of New England history, sailing, wooden boats, and wooden boat building.
 Its distinctive silhouette is known at a glance, the name brings back memories of learning to sail, first tries at the tiller and of course the smell of cedar, varnish, and pine tar.
 It is the preservation of a handcrafted art form used to produce a sweet little boat out of a living tree.

-The Beetle Cat is a 12’, gaff-rigged wooden catboat designed by John Beetle in 1921.
-Originally built in New Bedford, Beetle, Inc. is now the sole builder of Beetle Cats in Wareham, MA.
+The Beetle Cat sailboat is a 12’, gaff-rigged wooden catboat designed by John Beetle in 1921.
+Originally built in New Bedford, Beetle, Inc. is now the sole builder of the Beetle Cat boat in Wareham, MA.
 The boat continues to be hand crafted by true craftsmen working together using traditional methods to preserve the integrity and quality of the boat.

 Beetle Shop in New Bedford circa 1920's